abr/abr.github.io/_services/backends.md

 ---
-title: A Nengo backend for your hardware
+layout: service

-pageId: nengo-backends
+title: Nengo backends
-slug: backends
+tagline: Unlock your hardware's potential
 img: backends.jpg
 pitch: >
   Are you developing an AI accelerator